Malware vs. Ransomware: How to Recognize Each Threat

 • Using outdated or unpatched software

-These are common methods, but as technology evolves, so do the tactics used by attackers.
-For example, fileless malware was projected to grow by 65% in 2024, and AI-powered malware is expected to account for 20% of all strains by 2025.
-If you do fall victim to an infection, it's important to recognize the signs early to minimize damage.
+These are common ways attackers get in, but their methods keep changing as technology improves.
+For example, fileless malware was expected to grow by 65% in 2024, and AI-powered malware could make up 20% of all types by 2025.
+If you get infected, noticing the signs early can help reduce the damage.

 Signs of malware infection: